KodokZUMA999/TEXT-EMOTION/README.md

-This simple flask app can detect text emotion
+This simple flask app can detect text emotion using BLOB on python